Wallsend: Commemorating Roman history

 In dedication to its Roman heritage, Wallsend's historic name Segedunum is shown in many places in the town, and signs with Latin wordings can also be found.
 Wallsend Metro Station has some signs in English and Latin.
 Such translations tend to amuse, with contrasts between today's and ancient times.
 Segedunum Roman Fort Museum has displays on Roman history as well as reconstructions of a bath house and a section of the Roman Wall which once stood on the site.

+Geography

+Wallsend is on the Bank of the River Tyne and one of its tributaries flows through Wallsend known as the Wallsend Burn.

+Transport

 Demography

-In 2011 Wallsend had a population of 43,826 compared with 42,842 in the previous census.
+In 2011, Wallsend had a population of 43,826, compared with 42,842 in the previous census.

 In Wallsend, 4.9% of the population is non-white British, which is the same as the surrounding borough.
 It also has the same percentage of Asian people, but has slightly more black people.
 Wallsend is the second least ethnically diverse major urban subdivision in Tyneside and has a larger percentage of white British people compared with Tynemouth which is also slightly larger in population.
 However it has more ethnic minorities than Jarrow, which is south of the river Tyne.